 Students are, of course, expected to live in accordance with local, state, and national laws.
 The enforcement of such laws is the responsibility of the legal and judicial authorities duly established for that purpose.
-Conduct alleged to have violated both law and University regulations may be handled concurrently through the courts and University disciplinary proceedings.
-The complainant may choose whether to file criminal charges and/or an internal judicial complaint.
+Conduct alleged to have violate both law and University regulations may be handled concur rently through the courts and University disciplinary proceedings.
+The complainant may choose whether to file crimi nal charges and/or an internal judicial complaint.